ArrowrIcon Home icon

 They came as the right size for a cigarette, were ready-gummed along one edge and were interleaved in the packet so that as one paper was pulled out, the edge of another paper popped out ready for use.

-The roll your own cigarette machine
+The roll your own cigarette gadget

 Making one's own roll-ups was common practice.
 There was a special gadget for it, known - in spite of its simplicity - as a machine.
 It had two rollers, joined together with a length of some sort of fabric, as shown in the photograph.